Nils T Siebel

 1 Brief CV

-Starting in 2002 I have also done research on Software Maintenance (in particular, Re-Engineering) and Software Processes with members of The University of Reading's Applied Software Engineering group.
+- 2002-2004: Research on Software Maintenance (in particular, Re-Engineering) and Software Processes with members of The University of Reading's Applied Software Engineering group.

 Below you will find information and other resources on my past and present research as well as relevant publications.
 This includes the source code of the